FusionAuth/fusionauth-site/site/_posts/2020-11-04-hotspot-authentication-with-fusionauth.md

 Also check that the deleted `GATEWAY` entries do not reappear.
 If they do, it is possible that a network interface is still configured by DHCP.

 Make sure you can still access the internet from the Gateway Server machine at this point.
-This will ensure that the `ens37` network interface still has a GATEWAY defined and it correctly connecting to the Internet Gateway.
+This will ensure that the `ens37` network interface still has a GATEWAY defined and it correctly connects to the Internet Gateway.
 This is necessary because you still need to download several packages.
 Plus, this is the server that will allow the Device Network access to the Internet.
 If you can't surf from here, none of the devices in the Device Network will be able to either.

 ## Installing and setting up FusionAuth